Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 The Breakdown:

 Lunchroom Manners (1959 Coronet 10 min) We're informed that this short became famous by being featured on a Pee Wee Herman HBO special.
-A Puppet called Mr Bungle shows right and wrong behavior to kids, with child Psych logic that hopefully was more effective when the movie was new.
+A Puppet called Mr. Bungle shows right and wrong behavior to kids, with child Psych logic that hopefully was more effective when the movie was new.
 Scenes showing the children of 1959 are heartwarming, however.

 Right or Wrong?
 (1951 Coronet 10 min, Color) This is the quasi-noir show about making moral decisions.
 The print is in very good shape.

-Manners in School (1959 McGraw Hill Centron 10 min) A sass-mouthed school bully (a really bad tyke actor) learns social consciousness from a talking chalk drawing called (guess) Mr Chalky.
-Good example of propaganda that couldn't have worked.
+Manners in School (1959 McGraw Hill Centron 10 min) A sass-mouthed school bully (a really bad tyke actor) learns social consciousness from a talking chalk drawing called (guess) Mr. Chalky.
+Good example of propaganda that couldn't possibly have worked.
 Ends with a list of rules that sound like RoboCop's prime directives.

 The Outsider (1951 Young America films 12 min) Great (and early) tale of youthful alienation, with an introverted, adorable teen girl terrified of her peers.
 The rest of the cast have charming southern drawls.